Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 Brief information about the author of the statement (for example:I. Kant, founder of German classical philosophy ).

-Descriptions of different points of view on the problem or different approaches to solving it.
+Descriptions of different points of view on a problem or different approaches to solving it.

-Indication of the ambiguity of the concepts and terms used with the rationale for the meaning in which they are used in the essay.
+Indications of the polysemy of the concepts and terms used with justification for the meaning in which they are used in the essay.

-It is necessary to select arguments (evidence), that is, to recall the basic terms, theoretical provisions.
+It is necessary to select arguments (evidence), i.e. remember the basic terms and theoretical positions.

-Argumentation should be carried out at two levels:
+Argumentation must be carried out at two levels:

 Theoretical level- its basis is social science knowledge (concepts, terms, contradictions, opinions of scientists, thinkers)